hasAnybodySeenHarry/expenses/README.md

 - **Kafka Consumer**: Consumes events from Kafka topics and stores them in MongoDB.
 - **Identity Verification**: Verifies identity via RPC with the Expenses Service.
 - **WebSocket Streaming**: Streams notifications to active users and ensures missed notifications are delivered upon reconnection.
+- **Redis Pub/Sub**: Broadcasts notification informations to peers to ensure all connected users across the service fleet receive.

 ### Frontend Application